 - Support and recovery: how much support can the vendor provide in implementing, deploying and maintaining the software product?
 Which option is preferable for the vendor: remote or on-site teamwork?

-This aspect should never be underestimated, especially if you plan to go for the long-term partnership with the selected vendor.
+This aspect should never be underestimated, especially if you plan to go for a long-term partnership with the selected vendor.
 Compare time zones and working schedules.

 Find out, if they overlap to make it convenient for you to plan meetings and establish communication necessary for Agile development.